 This is a remarkable opportunity for Early Career Investigators to: (i) receive expert guidance from leading senior scientists on the preparation of a compelling research proposal; (ii) network with exceptional researchers from around the world; and (iii) build international research collaborations.

-In addition to application to the portal, applicants in Japan should submit their application to e-Rad portal (www.e-rad.go.jp/en/) as well.
+Applicants in Japan must submit their application to e-Rad portal (www.e-rad.go.jp/en/) as well.

 Please email email@example.com with any questions.